 Can Cherries Improve The Quality Of Sleep And Mood?

-Cherries are nutrient dense.
-They are said to be rich in polyphenols, carotenoids, anthocyanin, vitamin C and other nutrients.
+Cherries are said to be nutrient dense, this includes, polyphenols, carotenoids, anthocyanin, vitamin C, among other nutrients.

 They are believed to posses serotonin as well.
 Serotonin is a neurotransmitter which is believed to regulate most of our behaviors, mood and memory.